 That's it!
 Hopefully this will give you a little more insight as to reactivating your warranty.
 Its pretty obvious, but as you can see from the last set of pictures, it may not be the case.

 We have no problems with you making your own alterations to your system, after all it is your PC!
-If you wish to keep your UKGC warranty intact then we request that you fill in this request form.
+If you plan on altering the orginal specification of the system and wish to keep your UKGC warranty intact then we request that you fill in this request form.
 It allows us to be able to pro actively look out for upgrades you are considering making.
 Most requests are perfectly fine however we do receive requests where customers plan on installing high end components only for us to find the systems cooling or power supply is not up to the job.
 Had said upgrade gone ahead then it would have been very likely that the upgrade would have caused the system to fail.

 The other reason for this form is so we can keep an inventory of the changes to the system, that way we can offer better and more accurate advice when it comes to upgrading or when offering support.